dcapslock/lovelace-expander-card/README.md

        ]]]
 ```

-Same template using variable `weather_warnings`.
+Same template using variable `weather_warnings` and adding a `style` template.
 Note the use of the nullish coalescing (??) operator to handle variables being undefined until their value is set.

 ```yaml
 variables: